 Early Married Life

-Thomas and Mary first lived in Peter Street.
+Thomas and Mary first lived at 9 Peter Street.
 Peter Street was just off Bishopsgate (Street) very close to St Botolph's Church in Bishopsgate.
 The church is still there today, if you come out of the Bishopsgate entrance to Liverpool Street station and turn right it is a few hundred yards down on the right hand side.
 Between October 1810 and November 1822 Thomas and Mary had 10 children and the baptisms for all of them were held in St Botolph's Church.
 They were as follows (with exact spellings as per the registry) -